Volvo EC

-Volvo EC (“Volvo Electric Car”) was a concept car, which was built by Volvo sometime in 1977.
+Volvo EC (“Volvo Electric Car”) was a concept car, which was built by Volvo in 1977.
 It was only a two seater, but with good cargo space.
 It was only 2.68 m in length, and had the top speed of 70 km/h.
 It never entered production, perhaps because it needed ten hours of charging, for only two hours of driving.